Tyrrrz/CliWrap/Readme.md

   - `PipeTarget.ToStringBuilder(...)` — pipes data as text into `StringBuilder`
   - `PipeTarget.ToDelegate(...)` — pipes data as text, line-by-line, into `Action<string>` or `Func<string, Task>`
   - `PipeTarget.Merge(...)` — merges multiple outbound pipes by replicating the same data across all of them

+> ⚠️ Using `PipeTarget.Null` results in the corresponding stream (standard output or standard error) not being opened for the underlying process at all.
+> In vast majority of cases, this behavior should be functionally equivalent to piping to a null stream, but without the performance overhead of consuming and discarding unneeded data.
+> This may be undesirable in [certain situations](https://github.com/Tyrrrz/CliWrap/issues/145#issuecomment-1100680547) — in which case it's recommended to pipe to a null stream explicitly using `PipeTarget.ToStream(Stream.Null)`.

 Below you can see some examples of what you can achieve with the help of **CliWrap**'s piping feature: